-Finally, the sun is out, the weather is warm and it’s time to take in a patio or two.
-But don’t think that means having to drop the kids off at the grandparents or having to hire a sitter.
+Finally, the sun is out, patios are opening and the weather warming up and it’s time to take in a patio or two.
 Patio-time can be family time if you do a bit of advance planning.

 First, pick your time carefully.
 Late afternoon or early evening, when your kids are played out, napped out and ready to eat, but child-free adults still aren’t ready to dine, is likely best.
 Pack a few toys (I highly recommend Play-Doh), plenty of wipes and make sure your iPhone is fully charged, just in case you need to pull that out.
 If possible, skip the stroller.
 If you have to bring it, take an umbrella style one, since space on many Toronto patios is often tight.
 And finally, make sure to pick the right patio, one that might not be the newest or hippest place, but that is family-friendly.